NachoToast/Jukebot/.github/installationGuide.md

         npm install
         ```

-    - You can install yarn using:
+    - If needed, you can instead install production-only dependencies using:

         ```sh
-        npm i -g yarn
-        ```

-    - You can install production-only dependencies using:

-        ```sh
         # with yarn
-        yarn install --prod=true
+        yarn install --production

         # with npm
-        npm install --only=true
+        npm install --production
         ```

+    - If you're getting errors during install, it might be [sodium](./sodium.md).

 5. Start the Bot